Daniel Krienbuehl Contractors Inc.

 Shutters in Europe

-Traditionally, in Europe shutters were installed for security, noise reduction, insulation, and to protect the windows to extend their lifespan.
-These houses are called Swiss chalets and are found in the mountainess parts of Switzerland.
-The main reason why shutters survived throughout history was because they improved the aesthetics of the house.
-Not only do the Swiss love their shutters but they also enjoy decorating the windows with flowers.
+Traditionally, in Europe, shutters were installed for security, noise reduction, insulation, and to protect the windows to extend their lifespan.
+These houses are called Swiss chalets and are found in the mountainous parts of Switzerland.
+The main reason shutters survived throughout history was because they improved the aesthetics of the house.
+Not only do the Swiss love their shutters, but they also enjoy decorating the windows with flowers.

 Shutters